Afreeca/MyPlayStationGameLibrary/gamelibrary-ui/README.md

 User Interface for PlayStation game library

-## Running the application from the command line using Maven
+## Running the application from the command line using NPM

 In the base directory (containing package.json)
 1. Install dependencies: